 Timothy A. Holt is currently a director of Virtus Investment Partners and MGIC Investment Corporation.
 In addition, he provides investment consulting services to insurance companies.
 In 2008, he retired as senior vice president and chief investment officer of Aetna, Inc., where he held many leadership, investment, finance and risk management positions throughout his career.

 Mr. Holt received his B.A. from the University of Connecticut and has an M.B.A. from the Amos Tuck School of Business at Dartmouth College.
 He lives in Glastonbury.

 Glastonbury, CT 06033

-Rawlins received his medical degree from the UConn School of Medicine and completed an internal medicine residency and chief residency at the University of Rochester in New York.
-He is board-certified in internal medicine.
-Rawlins received his MBA from Rensselaer Polytechnic Institute.
+He received his medical degree from the UConn School of Medicine and completed an internal medicine residency and chief residency at the University of Rochester in New York.
+Dr. Rawlins also received his M.B.A. from Rensselaer Polytechnic Institute.

 Teresa M. Ressel is active across private company management.
 Her financial and leadership experience spans health care, defense, manufacturing and financial services over 20 years within the private sector and the U.S. Treasury.